infinum/ios-sentinel/README.md

 The `name` property will be available in the `Tools` tab as one of the cells.
 The `presentPreview` method needs to instantiate the screen you want to show, and it will use the view controller from the `sourceScreenProvider` to show your custom tool.

-At Infinum, we're using `Pulse` network logger.
+At Infinum, we're using `Pulse` as our network logger.
 We only use it for internal builds, and it helps a lot if we can somehow access the logs from `Pulse`, as well as other debug tools.
 That's why we have a need to create the `PulseTool` which will be an example on how to create your own tool.

 ```swift